dmalenic/mc14500b/README.md

 #### Program Description

-- The cellular automaton state is represented in scratch RAM locations 0 to 7.
+- The cellular automaton state is represented in RAM locations 0 to 7.
 The state of the cell is stored in the corresponding bit of the scratch RAM location.
-For example, the state of cell 0 is stored in bit 0 of the scratch RAM location 0, the state of cell one is stored in bit 1 of the scratch RAM location 0, and so on.
+For example, the state of cell 0 is stored in bit 0 of the scratch RAM, the state of cell 1 is stored in bit 1 of the scratch RAM, and so on.

 - Inputs 1 to 5 define the initial state.
-Input 1 corresponds to the scratch RAM location 1; input 2 corresponds to scratch RAM location 2, and so on.
+Input 1 sets or clears the RAM location 1; input 2 sets or clears RAM location 2, and so on.
 If the input number is rendered black, its value is 0, and the associated cell is dead.
   If the input number is rendered red, its value is 1, and the associated cell is alive.

-- The initial state can be changed by clicking on inputs 1 to 5 as long as input 6 is black (value 0 means that the simulation is stopped).
+- The initial state can be changed by clicking on inputs 1 to 5 as long as input 6 is zero (value 0 means that the simulation is stopped).

-- The initial state is copied to the scratch RAM locations 0 to 4 and the outputs 0 to 4.
+- The initial state is copied to the RAM locations 1 to 5 and the outputs 1 to 5.

-- Clicking on the input 6 starts the simulation.
-The simulation runs until you click on input six again to stop it.
+- Setting the input 6 to one starts the simulation.
+The simulation runs until input six is on.
+Clearing it stops the simulation.

-- Outputs 0 to 4 show the current state of the cellular automaton; the outputs 5 to 7 are not used and set to 0.
+- Outputs 0 to 6 show the current state of the cellular automaton.
+Output 7 is not used and set to 0.

-- After each simulation run, the state of the cellular automaton is copied from the RAM locations 0 to 4 to the outputs 0 to 4.

-#### Simmulator Instructions
+#### Simulator Instructions

 1. Open the [index.html](mc14500-sim/index.html) file in a browser.

    ![Loaded Application](mc14500-sim/images/cgof_1_program_stopped.png)

 2. Click the 'Fast' button to run the emulator in the fast mode for better visual effects.
+The program is too long to run in Slow or single-stepping mode.

 3. Click on the 'Run' button to start the program.

    ![Running Program](mc14500-sim/images/cgof_2_program_running.png)

 4. Define the initial state by clicking on inputs 1 to 5.
 If the input number is red, its value is 1, and the associated cell is alive.
 If the input number is black, its value is 0, and the associated cell is dead.
-In the example below, the initial state is defined as 10001.
-Note that input 6 is black, indicating that the simulation has stopped and that you can change the initial state.
+In the example below, the initial state is defined as 0010100.
+Note that input 6 is black, indicating that the simulation is stopped and that the initial state can be updated.

    ![Defining the initial state](mc14500-sim/images/cgof_3_defining_initial_state.png)